Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.OuterSecret.md

 ## DESCRIPTION

 Template child deployments can be scoped as either `outer` or `inner`.
-The `outer` scope uses parameters from the parent template which can be render into clear text.
-This exposes the secure information.
+When using `outer` scope evaluated deployments, parameters from the parent template are used directly within nested templates instead of enforcing `secureString` and `secureObject` types.

+When passing secure values to nested deployments always use `inner` scope deployments to ensure secure values are not logging.
+Bicep modules always use `inner` scope evaluated deployments.

 ## RECOMMENDATION

-Consider scoping the deployment to `inner` instead.
+Consider using `inner` deployments to prevent secure values from being exposed.

 ## EXAMPLES